A Poset Structure on the Alternating Group Generated by 3-Cycles

 \subsection{Groups With Generating Sets Closed Under Conjugation}

-Let $G$ be a group with identity $\id$, and let $\Gen\subseteq G$ be a generating set {closed under taking inverses}.
+Let $G$ be a group with identity $\id$, and let $\Gen\subseteq G$ be a generating set.
 Any element $g\in G$ can be written as a word over the alphabet $\Gen$.
-A shortest such word is \defn{$\Gen$-reduced}, and the length of $\Gen$-reduced word for $g$ will be denoted by $\ell_{\Gen}(g)$.
+A shortest such word is \defn{$\Gen$-reduced}, and the length of a $\Gen$-reduced word for $g$ will be denoted by $\ell_{\Gen}(g)$.
 This gives rise to a graded partial order on $G$ defined by

 the \defn{$\Gen$-prefix order}.
 This definition has first appeared explicitly in \cite{brady01partial} in the case where $G$ is the symmetric group and $\Gen$ is the set of all transpositions.
 It is also implicitly contained in \cite{biane97some} and has its origins perhaps in \cite{garside69braid}.
-In other words, an element $x\in G$ is less than $y\in G$ if it lies on a geodesic from the identity to $y$ in the (right) Cayley graph of $G$ with respect to $\Gen$.
+In other words, for $x,y\in G$ we have $x\leq_{\Gen}y$ if and only if $x$ lies on a geodesic from the identity to $y$ in the (right) Cayley graph of $G$ with respect to $\Gen$.
 We write $[x,y]_{\Gen}$ for the interval between $x$ and $y$ in $(G,\leq_{\Gen})$.

-The poset $(G,\leq_{\Gen})$ has rank function $\ell_{\Gen}$, and the following result states that when $\Gen$ is well-behaved, this poset is in fact locally self-dual.
+The poset $(G,\leq_{\Gen})$ has rank function $\ell_{\Gen}$, and the following result states that when $\Gen$ is well behaved, this poset is in fact locally self dual.